 In the first two chapters, I offer a negative argument for duties to oneself.
 I examine and reject two objections against these duties.
 In chapter 1, I examine the objection according to which the notion of a duty to oneself is internally incoherent, because if one had such a duty one would be able to release oneself from it at one's discretion.
 I consider two partially successful responses to this objection and claim that, although they make important progress in the debate, they nevertheless miss the crux of the matter.
-The question turns not on the fact that we can release ourselves from purported duties to oneself but rather on whether we can do so by simply opting
+The question turns not on the fact that we can release ourselves from purported duties to oneself but rather on whether we can do so by simply opting out of them without offering justification for doing so.
+Furthermore, I provide a more fundamental

-Quarterly 29, no. 2 (April 1992): 125-139; Robin S. Dillon, "Self-Forgiveness and Self-Respect," Ethics 112, no. 1 (October 2001): 53-83; Victor Tadros, "Consent to Harm," in Wrongs and Crimes (Oxford: Oxford University Press, 2016), 268-74, Oxford Scholarship Online; Ronald Dworkin, Justice for Hedgehogs (Cambridge, Mass.: Belknap Press of Harvard University Press, 2013), ch.
-9; Michael Cholbi, "On Marcus Singer's "On Duties to Oneself'," Ethics 125, no. 3 (April 2015): 851-3.
+(October 2001): 53-83; Victor Tadros, "Consent to Harm," in Wrongs and Crimes (Oxford: Oxford University Press, 2016), 268-74, Oxford Scholarship Online; Ronald Dworkin, Justice for Hedgehogs (Cambridge, Mass.: Belknap Press of Harvard University Press, 2013), ch.
+9; Michael Cholbi, "On Marcus Singer's "On Duties to Oneself"," Ethics 125, no. 3 (April 2015): 851-3.